AlexAnzolaJ/html-css-101-cwe-materials/readme.md

 <a name="conclusion"></a>
 ## Conclusion (6 mins)
 - Review independent practice deliverable(s).
-- If time permits you can go over the last slides which have to do with how to edit an existing webpage, and a discussion on who needs to know the content covered in this class, and what students can do after class.
+- Go over the last slides which have to do with how to edit an existing webpage, and a discussion on who needs to know the content covered in this class.
+If time permits you can cover what students can do after class or you can just let them know that they can reference the last couple of slides to find out.
 - Recap topic(s) covered in today's lesson.
-- Cover homework and/or upcoming tasks.

 ***